• Skip to primary navigation

 Turtle Cheesecake

 This Turtle Cheesecake recipe is so decadent and insanely delicious!
 It has a buttery graham cracker base with a smooth creamy vanilla cheesecake filling dotted with pockets of caramel and then topped with salted caramel sauce, roasted pecans and a dark chocolate drizzle.
 It is incredible!
 The dark chocolate sets up to make a cracking shell so it feels like you are biting through an actual Turtle chocolate candy before sinking your teeth into smooth salted caramel, nutty pecans and creamy cheesecake.
-This is an easy recipe that does not require a water bath so it saves you extra steps!
 If you love cheesecake, you must also try my New York Style Cheesecake, my Perfect Vanilla Cheesecake (no water bath!) and my Triple Chocolate Cheesecake!

 Turtle Cheesecake